Monehinfeyi/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-##C-functions, nested and loops continues.

-### More functions, more nested loops
+# More functions, more nested loops

-# Language: C
+## Language: C
-# OS: Ubuntu 20.04 LTS
+## OS: Ubuntu 20.04 LTS

+## SYNOPSIS
+This directory contains some projects I worked on for ALX SOFTWARE ENGINEERING PROGRAM.
+The goal was to learn coding and concepts through the C programming language.

+# CONCEPT
+>nested loops and how to use them

+>functions and how to use functions

+>difference between a declaration and a definition of a function

+>a prototype

+>scope of variables

+>gcc flags -Wall -Werror -pedantic -Wextra

+>header files and how to to use them with #include

+# DESCRIPTION OF WHAT EACH FILE DOES:

 0- A function that checks for uppercase character